- What Is

-Heat-related illness facts
+Heat-related illness (hyperthermia) definition and facts

 - Hyperthermia is overheating of the body.